-Library customers are responsible for returning borrowed materials by the end of the loan period.
+Library patrons are responsible for returning borrowed materials by the end of the loan period.
 Library materials are considered in circulation until checked-in at a Newport Beach Public Library.

 4.01 Overdue fines are charged for materials returned after the due date.
 The fine schedule is established by the Board of Library Trustees and reviewed on a biennial basis.

-4.02 Library customers are responsible for the replacement cost of lost materials, plus a processing charge.
+4.02 Library patrons are responsible for the replacement cost of lost materials, plus a processing charge.

-4.03 Overdue fines are not charged to customers registered in the homebound program.
+4.03 Overdue fines are not charged to patrons registered in the homebound program.

 5.0 Library Privileges

-The Library reserves the right to refuse borrowing privileges to customers who abuse library privileges.
-Such customers may be identified as delinquent.
+The Library reserves the right to refuse borrowing privileges to patrons who abuse Library privileges.
+Such patrons may be identified as delinquent.
 Delinquent may be defined by the following circumstances:

-5.01 A customer whose record shows unpaid fines and fees of $5.00 or more.
+5.01 A patron whose record shows unpaid fines and fees of $5.00 or more.

-5.02 A customer who has ten overdue items outstanding.
+5.02 A patron who has ten overdue items outstanding.

-5.03 A customer who has moved without notifying the library of the current correct address.
+5.03 A patron who has moved without notifying the Library of the current correct address.

 6.0 Placing of Reserves

-Library customers are permitted to place reserves on General Materials, New Books, Paperbacks, Compact Discs, eBooks, Tech Toys, Non-rental DVDs/Blu-rays and Video Games in the collection.
+Library patrons are permitted to place reserves on General Materials, New Books, Paperbacks, Compact Discs, eBooks, Tech Toys, Non-rental DVDs/Blu-rays and Video Games in the collection.
 Reserves may also be placed for these materials, which are “on order”.